Holistic Human Support Webs – One Community Weekly Progress Update #591

 Vermiculture, Holistic Human Support Webs, One Community Weekly Update #591, standing system assembly, connector channel, Unistruts, brackets, bolts, balance, weight management, structure, separate designs, project success

 Rizwan Syed (Mechanical Engineer) also continued helping finish the Vermiculture Toilet designs.
 This week, Rizwan summarized the team’s design and stress analysis activities from the past three months to update the vermiculture eco-toilet design content on One Community’s website.
-He added detailed notes on the design criteria and metal frame engineering sections to reflect the latest design changes and analytical calculations.
-He researched unistrut wing connectors that match the thickness requirements of support pillars and integrate multiple attachment structures of the vermiculture system.
-Rizwan also created custom 3D models of wing connectors in SOLIDWORKS and integrated them into the main vermiculture assembly to identify interferences between the L-brackets and the slider block.
-Additionally, he discussed the solidified hand calculations of the removable drawer with the engineering team to verify the accuracy of calculations related to the drawer’s mass and applied force.
-The vermiculture toilets and other sustainable human waste processing technologies form the basis of One Community’s open source holistic human support webs model.
+Rizwan updated design criteria and metal frame engineering sections, incorporating the latest calculations.
+He researched unistrut wing connectors for pillar support and created custom 3D models in SOLIDWORKS to check assembly fit.
+He also verified hand calculations for the removable drawer with the engineering team.
+These efforts support One Community’s open-source sustainable waste processing model.
 Here are a few photos showing examples of his work.

 Vermiculture, Holistic Human Support Webs, One Community Weekly Update #591, vermiculture eco-toilet, One Community, design criteria, metal frame engineering, unistrut wing connectors, support pillars, multiple attachment structures, custom 3D models, SOLIDWORKS, main vermiculture assembly